byWulf/feature-flag-bundle/README.md

 #### User-Agent
 Activate a feature only for yourself by setting a custom User-Agent in your browser (f.e. with the Chrome plugin "User-Agent Switcher").

-Configure in the `shopping_feature_flag.yaml`, what User-Agent activates what feature:
+Configure in the `shopping_feature_flag.yaml`, what parts of the User-Agent activates what feature:
 ```yaml
 shopping_feature_flag:
     providers: